|Date of Birth||16 September 1985, New Haven, Connecticut, USA|

 |Nickname||Mad, Maddie, Madsters|

 Mini Bio (1)

-Madeline Zima began her acting career at the age of seven and has developed into one of the most seasoned and diverse young actresses, today.
-Equally skilled at comedy and drama, she's worked continuously for the last decade in critically-acclaimed projects.
-She was born in New Haven, Connecticut, grew up in Pennsylvania and, early on, had a New York agent for modeling and commercials.
+Madeline Zima began her acting career at the age of seven and has developed into a seasoned and diverse actress.
+Equally skilled at comedy and drama, she has worked continuously for several decades, in critically-acclaimed projects.
+She was born in New Haven, Connecticut, to parents Dennis and Marie, and is the sister of actresses Vanessa Zima and Yvonne Zima.
+"Zima", a Polish surname, is her mother's maiden name; Madeline's maternal grandfather was of Polish descent, while her other ancestry is Italian, German, and Irish.
+She grew up in Pennsylvania and, early on, had a New York agent for modeling and commercials.

 She has starred in TV films: The Secret Path (1999).
 Her sister, Yvonne Zima played the seven-year-old counterpart to her characters.
 She played the daughter of the late John Ritter and Marg Helgenberger on Lethal Vows (1999).
 The Sandy Bottom Orchestra (2000) was a starring role where she learned virtuoso violin pieces, which were so impressively played, even the music consultant on the movie, thought Madeline was a professional violinist.